Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Related Work

 \textbf{Self-supervised video summarization}.
-Within the realm of self-supervised techniques~\cite{yang2015unsupervised,mahasseni2017unsupervised,jung2020global,apostolidis2022summarizing,zhang2018unsupervised}, several prominent methods have emerged, including adversarial learning based~\cite{mahasseni2017unsupervised,yuan2019cycle,apostolidis2020ac,jung2020global,rochan2019video}, reinforcement learning based~\cite{zhou2018deep,zhao2019property,yaliniz2021using}, motion based~\cite{zhang2020unsupervised} approaches.
-In the domain of adversarial learning, SUM-GAN~\cite{mahasseni2017unsupervised,yuan2019cycle} combines an LSTM-based key-frame selector with a Variational Auto-Encoder (VAE) and a trainable Discriminator.
-Comparably, reinforcement learning approaches target designed summary properties.
-For instance, DSN~\cite{zhou2018deep} assigns a probability to each video frame, indicating the likelihood of selecting that frame.
+Within the realm of self-supervised techniques~\cite{yang2015unsupervised,mahasseni2017unsupervised,jung2020global,apostolidis2022summarizing,zhang2018unsupervised}, several prominent methods have emerged, including adversarial learning-based~\cite{mahasseni2017unsupervised,yuan2019cycle,apostolidis2020ac,jung2019discriminative,jung2020global,rochan2019video}, reinforcement learning-based~\cite{zhou2018deep,zhao2019property,yaliniz2021using}, motion-based~\cite{zhang2020unsupervised} approaches.
+In the domain of adversarial learning, SUM-GAN~\cite{mahasseni2017unsupervised,yuan2019cycle} is widely used in unsupervised video summarization task to fool the discriminator when seeing the machine and human-generated summaries.
+Comparably, reinforcement learning approaches aim to achieve predefined summary properties.
+For instance, DSN~\cite{zhou2018deep} assigns probabilities to video frames, indicating their selection likelihood.
 It then utilizes these probability distributions to make frame selections, ultimately generating video summaries.
-Lastly, motion-based approaches~\cite{zhang2020unsupervised} focus on the key motion of important visual objects using stacked sparse LSTM auto-encoders.
+Lastly, motion-based approaches~\cite{zhang2020unsupervised} use stacked sparse LSTM auto-encoders to capture key motions of important visual objects.

 \textbf{SLAM-based summarization}.
-Video summarization built on top of SLAM relies on estimating the pose of each frame using SLAM techniques and subsequently selecting keyframes based on these estimated poses.
-In outdoor environments~\cite{stalbaum2013keyframe,zhang2012multi,lin2019automatic}, Zhang \etal~\cite{zhang2012multi} utilize GPS to predict a trajectory and identify popular places or hotspots, aiming for extensive coverage with minimal redundancy.
-However, the urban canyon effect can lead to some popular spots being missed by GPS coverage.
-In contrast, indoor scenarios~\cite{yang2019amobile,das2015entropy} present an even more challenging situation, as there is no GPS coverage available.
-Attempting to predict poses using SLAM may result in error accumulation and pose drifting.
-To address this, Yang \etal~\cite{yang2019amobile} propose a method where a robot follows a person to capture effective videos around them.
-However, this approach may not be suitable for empty rooms.
-This demonstrates the complexities in SLAM-based video summarization.
+Video summarization using SLAM estimates frame poses and selects keyframes based on these estimates.
+In outdoor environments, methods like Zhang~\cite{zhang2012multi} use GPS to predict trajectories and identify hotspots, though GPS coverage can miss some popular spots due to the urban canyon effect~\cite{stalbaum2013keyframe}.
+In indoor scenarios, the lack of GPS makes prediction difficult, leading to errors and pose drifting~\cite{yang2019amobile,das2015entropy}.
+Besides, Yang~\cite{yang2019amobile} suggests following a person for video capture, but this may not work well in empty rooms.
+While SLAM-based summarization is straightforward, it is prone to losing track.